 Taiwan’s capital Taipei sits at the northwest end of the island, and experiences some of the north’s climate extremes.

-The temperature in Taipei ranges from 57 degrees F (14 degrees C) in January to 91 degrees F (33 degrees C) in the peak of summer.
+The temperature in Taipei ranges from high 50 degrees F (14 degrees C) in January to low 90 degrees F (33 degrees C) in the peak of summer.
 Humidity remains relatively constant at an average of 76 percent, barely dipping or rising throughout the year.
 Sea temperatures offer pleasant swimming between May and October.

 Taipei and the north experiences some 95 inches of rainfall yearly, reaching a peak in the summer months between June to September, with as many as 14.2 inches falling in September alone